parrt/autodx/matrix-calculus.md

 **Conditions under which the single-variable chain rule applies**.
 Notice that there is a single dataflow path from $x$ to the root $y$.
 Changes in $x$ can influence output $y$ in only one way.
 That is the condition under which we can apply the single-variable chain rule.
 An easier condition to remember, though one that's a bit looser, is that none of the intermediate subexpression functions, $u(x)$ and $y(u)$, have more than one parameter.
 Consider $y(x) = x+x^2$, which would become $y(x,u) = x+u$ after introducing intermediate variable $u$.
 As we'll see in the next section, $y(x,u)$ has multiple paths from $x$ to $y$.
 To handle that situation, we'll deploy the single-variable total-derivative chain rule.

 <div style="border:1px;border-style:solid; padding=5">As an aside for those interested in automatic differentiation, papers and library documentation use terminology *forward differentiation* and *backward differentiation* (for use in the back-propagation algorithm).
 From a dataflow perspective, we are computing a forward differentiation because it follows the normal data flow direction.
 Backward differentiation, naturally, goes the other direction and we're asking how a change in the output would affect function parameter $x$.
 Because backward differentiation can determine changes in all function parameters at once, it turns out to be much more efficient for computing the derivative of functions with lots of parameters.
 Forward differentiation, on the other hand, must consider how a change in each parameter, in turn, affects the function output $y$.
+The following table emphasizes the order in which partial derivatives are computed for the two techniques.

 <table>
 <tr><th>Forward differentiation from $x$ to $y$<th>Backward differentiation from $y$ to $x$